HuiyanRoy/llm/model-installation/granite4_small_via_ollama.md

 - **Note 1:** The models that will be pulled by ollama are typically the 4 bit quantized versions.
 By default, Ollama uses 4-bit quantization Q4_K_M to reduce memory usage and improve performance on consumer hardware.
 - **Note 2:** Attempt of deploying **granite3 34b models** ran into Out of Memory (OOM) errors on a MacBook Pro M1 Max (10-core CPU, 24/32-core GPU, 32GB memory).

-In case you get errors in ollama serve window like the following
+In case you get errors in ollama serve window like:
 ```sh
 llama_model_load: error loading model: error loading model architecture: unknown model architecture: 'granitehybrid'
 llama_model_load_from_file_impl: failed to load model
 ```
-This could indicate that your ollama version is too old.
-Refresh ollama
+this could indicate that your ollama version is too old.
+Refresh ollama via brew install
 ```sh
 brew install ollama
 ```